krushilnaik/Wikipedia-Clone/README.md

-Bugs:
+# Bugs:
-- The "I'm feeling lucky" button shows a redirect warning before taking you to the first Google result
+- The "I'm Feeling Lucky" button shows a redirect warning before taking you to the first Google result